Reading Lists 2020/21 and Covid-19

 - Assist with the setup of your Reading Lists on Aspire

-- Digitise chapters or articles if required
+- Digitise book chapters or journal articles as required

 - Provide full training and ongoing support